Release Me (Wilson Phillips song)

 "Release Me" is a song written and performed by American pop group Wilson Phillips, released as the second single from their debut album, Wilson Phillips (1990).
 The song reached number one on the US Billboard Hot 100 in September 1990 and spent two weeks at number one.
-It also topped the Billboard Hot Adult Contemporary chart for one week and reached number one in Canada the same month.
+It also topped the Billboard Adult Contemporary chart for a week and reached number one in Canada the same month.